Published: 10 June 2025

 Author: Magdalena Miszewska

-Sustainable textiles can be programmed from the ground up, and raw wool turns out to be an excellent material for robots.
+Sustainable textiles can be programmed from the ground up, and raw wool turns is an excellent material for robotic fabrication.
 During an international workshop held at School of Form, SWPS University students from Poland, France, Lithuania, and Germany explored how emerging technologies can reshape the way we think about textile design.

 When traditional craft meets new technology